Corbin-A/Corbin-A.github.io/_posts/2020-07-06-starting-ds-projects.md

     - id: nbstripout
       files: ".ipynb"
 ```

 One thing I will note here is that I do not include pytest in my pre-commit hooks.
 This is because testing can take a lot of time and can consequently discourage devs from commiting often (as they should be doing).
 However, pytest is included in the CI pipeline, which is discussed later in the article.
 However, speaking of testing...

 ### Create `tests/` directory
 Code should be tested, and DS code is no different.
 I very rarely see this discussed, further evidenced by the fact that there is no tests directory in the cookiecutter project template which baffles me.
 If we are scientists, what is more important than ensuring accurate code and reproducibility?
 Tests help us do this, and instantiating a culture of testing in your team will make life a lot easier in the long run.
 In data science there are a lot of assumptions that are made, such as "I don't expect there to be nans in this column" or "this is a cumulative column, so it should be monotonically increasing".
 However, these assumptions do not always hold up over time (especially if another team manages the underlying data) and code / models can very easily break if underlying assumptions are broken.
-Therefore we should all be baking tests into our workflows and ensuring our assumptions stay valid.
+Therefore we should all be baking tests into our workflows and ensuring our assumptions stay valid and our code covers edge cases where appropriate.

 For testing in python I recommend using pytest.
 If you're not already familiar, there are endless resources online.
 I can recommend the following video: [link](https://www.youtube.com/watch?v=4fUzlBbLOaw).
 You can also incorporate propert-based testing using the [`hypothesis`](https://hypothesis.readthedocs.io/en/latest/) library to generate tests which the linked video also covers.